 How to get there?
-Take the bus 350 at Maastricht Central Station, direction Aachen Centrum.
+At the Vrijthof, take the bus 10 towards Gulpen via Forum MECC.
 Get off at “Amerikaanse Begraafplaats”.

 Heading to Maastricht in December?
 Perfect!
-At this time of the year, the city is completely gorgeous!
+At this time of the year, the city is completely gorgeous and cozy.
 Yep, even more stunning.

 Food and Beer Festivals

-These itinerant festivals go from city to city in the Netherlands, but the Maastricht editions are my favorite ones, maybe because they take place in a medieval city with a great atmosphere.
+These itinerant festivals go from city to city in the Netherlands, but the Maastricht editions are my favorite ones.
+Maybe because they take place in a medieval city with a great atmosphere?
+I honestly don’t know, but it’s a great ambiance for sure.
 People here in the south of the country spend more time appreciating good food and beverages than people from Amsterdam, for example.
-So, the city has a huge concentration of cozy cafes, especially of wine and special beer cafes.
+So, the city has a huge concentration of cozy cafes, especially wine and special beer cafes.